 Standards for Honors Projects

-The Following standards were adopted by the Department of Business Administration (May 2009)
+The Following standards were adopted by the Department of Business and Professional Studies (May 2009)

 - Each student participating in an Honors Project should anticipate investing at least an additional twenty hours beyond normal course requirements.
 This number of hours may be exceeded in the case of scientific experiments and/or survey research.